mdda/mdda.github.io/_posts/OSS/2016-11-28-intel-modesetting-and-xorg.md

 # or, if EFI boot is enabled (which it is for me) :
 grub2-mkconfig -o /boot/efi/EFI/fedora/grub.cfg
 {% endhighlight %}

+As helpfully pointed out by the creator of the Negativo RPMs, it's probably not essential to explicitly set all the ```.modeset``` parameters individually - there's likely to be a leaner combination that works.
+However, given how irritating it is having a machine that boots badly, I feel that doing it 'long-hand' has its own benefits...

 ### Reboot